BeamMW/docs-gitbook/core-tech/historical/Beam-Fierce-Fermion-6.0-Upgrade-Guide-for-pools-and-exchanges.md

  Before starting the upgrade procedure it is highly recommended to stop the wallets and back up the _wallet.db_ and _node.db_ files.

 1. Download the new binaries from [Beam Website](https://beam.mw/downloads) or build from [source](https://github.com/BeamMW/beam/tree/mainnet)
-1. [Enable](https://github.com/BeamMW/beam/wiki/Adding-support-for-Beam-Confidential-Asset) CA support if needed
+1. Enable CA support if needed (see wallet API docs)
 1. Update address verification.
 Now, `validate_address` method returns additional info about address:

     `<--`